Non-commutative space engine: a boost to thermodynamic processes: Introduction

-In this work, we have considered a coupled harmonic oscillator as the working substance for the analysis of quantum cycles in commutative space and non-commutative spacetime.
-We have considered two non-commutative phase space structure for our analysis.
-Our ultimate goal is to inspect different quantum engine cycles with coupled harmonic oscillators as the working substance for considered non-commutative phase-space structures and also for the commutative space structure.
-Different heat cycles in the quantum realm have a harmonic oscillator as its working principle.
-We have considered two reversible cycles i.e, the Stirling cycle and the Otto cycle for analysis.
-The efficiency of the cycle is evaluated for each engine cycle for commutative and NC phase space structure after the working substance evolves through every stage of their individual cycles.
-The effects are astonishing when the cycles are in NC phase space.
-In the case of the Otto cycle, the coupling strength of the coupled oscillator produce a constant efficiency in commutative phase space but it gets a catalytic effect when the engine is in NC phase space.
+In the case of the Otto cycle, the coupling strength of the coupled oscillator produce a constant efficiency in commutative phase space but it gets a boost when the engine is in NC phase space.
 Similarly, when the Stirling cycle is analyzed with the coupled harmonic oscillator as the working medium the coupling strength results in higher efficiency than the decoupled oscillator.
-But when in NC phase space the efficiency gets a boost and picks up the efficiency near to the ideal models of the engine cycles.
+But in NC phase space the efficiency gets a boost and picks up the efficiency near to the ideal models of the engine cycles.
 The working medium is much more effective for the Stirling cycle than the Otto cycle in all forms of space structure that is analyzed in this work.
+Works with space structure with different approach is shown in~\cite{san1,san2,san3,chatt123}.

 Though it seems to be mathematically feasible, one immediate question that comes to one's mind is regarding the physical accessibility of the NC phase space with the so-far existing modern quantum technology.
 Recent works for the physical accessibility of the NC phase space using quantum optics~\cite{ipik,sdey} and Opto-mechanical~\cite{mkho} setup has been developed.
 So, the possibility of experimental verification and analysis of NC phase space will provide a boost for the exploration of quantum information theory in NC space structure.